ajfisch/calibrated-selective-classification/README.md

   --coverage_level <coverage level> \
   --output_file <path to output file>
 ```
+If the coverage level is $\leq 0$, then the above command will output soft scores $\tilde{g}(X)$ that are not yet binarized.

-To evaluate the selective predictor in terms of calibration error AUC, run:
+To evaluate the selective predictor in terms of selective calibration error, run:
 ```
 python bin/tools/evaluate_selective_model.py \
   --model_file <path to saved SelectiveNet checkpoint> \
   --input_datasets <path to saved InputDatasets> \
+  --coverage_level <coverage level> \
   --output_file <path to output file>
 ```
+If the coverage level is $\leq 0$, then the above command will compute the selective calibration error AUC.

 ## Visualizing predictions